-For the most part, everything discussed with our clients is kept confidential.
-This is because client confidentially is a requirement of CERTIFIED FINANCIAL PLANNERTM professionals.
-(Taylor and I are both CFP® professionals.)
+For the most part, everything discussed with our clients must be kept confidential.
+This is because client confidentially is a requirement of CERTIFIED FINANCIAL PLANNERTM Professionals.

 CERTIFIED FINANCIAL PLANNERTM Professional Client Confidentiality

-So, when she asked us about client confidentially, we let him know about those very standards.
-And with that, our client rested assured that the details of his company buyout would stay between him and his CERTIFIED FINANCIAL PLANNERTM professionals.
+So, when she asked us about client confidentially, we let her know about those very standards.
+And with that, she was able to rest assured that the details of her company buyout would stay between her and our team of CERTIFIED FINANCIAL PLANNERTM Professionals.